Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos

 \section{Results}

-In this section, we first show the results from the two fiducial runs which only differ in their values of $\Cbeta$.
-We demonstrate some of the persistent features of our model, namely the linear rms-flux relation, DRW-like PSDs and the scaling relations of $\taud$ with photon wavelengths and SMBH masses, and discuss their physical origins along the way.
-We then investigate how $\taud$ depends on the other disk and dynamo parameters, including $\CO$, $\xiin$, $\xiout$ and $\alpha$.
-We also make a comparison with the L97 model at the end of this section.
+In this section, we first demonstrate some of the persistent features of our model, namely the DRW-like power-spectral densities (PSDs) and the scaling relations of $\taud$ with photon wavelengths and SMBH masses.
+We then investigate how $\taud$ depends on the disk and dynamo parameters, including $\Cbeta$, $\CO$, and $\alpha$.
+We also make a comparison with the model of \cite{Lyubarskii1997} at the end of this section.